Breast Cysts: 9 Things You Need To KnowC. Dixon

 A breast exam will help the doctor determine if the lump is firm, irregular, and immobile, or raises other concerns.
 If so, an ultrasound is often done to assess if the lump is a cyst (fluid-filled) or solid.
 Some cysts can also be seen on mammograms, though they’re harder to see there than on an ultrasound if you have dense breast tissue.

 If the lump appears solid or is a complex cyst (containing both fluid and solid parts), you will likely undergo a biopsy to evaluate the lump.
-If fluid is withdrawn and is clear, you will need no further testing or treatment.
+If fluid is withdrawn and it’s clear, you won’t need further testing or treatment.
 If the fluid is bloody or the lump doesn’t shrink after the fluid is withdrawn, the sample may be sent off to a lab for further testing, and you may be referred to a radiologist or breast surgeon to determine if the lump is cancerous.

-Cysts form when excess fluid builds up in the breast glands, but experts don’t know why this this happens.
+Cysts form when excess fluid builds up in the breast glands, but experts don’t know why this happens.
 Cysts can be of varying sizes.
 Microcysts are minuscule cysts with very little fluid build-up.
 You can’t feel them, and they are only found by looking through a microscope.
 Macrocysts are palpable and can grow as large as 1 or 2 inches wide, and form when fluid continues to build up if microcysts aren’t caught early.
 Because the size of cysts can fluctuate with your menstrual cycle, some researchers believe the cysts are caused by excess estrogen in the body.

 Simple cysts don’t pose any health risks, and no treatment is necessary unless the cyst is large and painful or causes discomfort.
-Doctors may use a fine needle biopsy to drain the cyst of fluid if it is causing discomfort, and in rare cases you may opt to have surgery to get the cyst removed.
+Doctors may use a fine needle biopsy to drain the cyst of fluid if it’s causing discomfort, and in rare cases you may opt to have surgery to get the cyst removed.
 In this case, mobile lumps are easier to remove surgically than fixed lumps.
 Oral contraceptives can also be used to level out hormones that may be causing painful cysts, but hormone therapy is generally avoided unless absolutely necessary.

 Natural therapies include avoiding caffeine, reducing salt in your diet, wearing supportive bras, using over-the-counter pain relievers, or using a compress or heating pad to provide pain relief.